leviska/raytracing/README.md

 # Ray tracing
 This is pure C++ CPU ray tracing, with no additional libraries, only standart
-It uses .ppm image format, which is basic bitmap with near no header (you can google image viewers for your OS)
+It uses .ppm image format (you can google image viewers for your OS)
-I use binary method to save at least some disk space

 ## Make
 There is a makefile, so `make` should do it